We take a look at how the Duchess of Cambridge’s much admired hair has changed over the years.

-The Duchess Of Cambridge isn’t short of enviable atributes, but we reckon top spot on the official ‘things Kate has the we want too’ list belongs to her glorious mane of hair.
+- Kate Middleton isn’t short of enviable attributes, but we reckon the top spot of the official ‘things Kate has that we want too’ list belongs to her glorious mane of hair.

-Her trademark ‘do gets nearly as much attention as the Duchess herself, and little wonder.
-Kate’s swingy shoulder-tickling cut, bouncy waves and perfectly shiny chestnut shade are the height of effortless chic.
-Which (as you’d expect) means a fair amount of effort is required to actually achieve the look.
+- Her trademark ‘do gets nearly as much attention as the Duchess herself, which means a fair amount of effort is required to actually achieve this look.

 Of course, a professional blow dry is the best way to achieve a volume-packed style (Kate loves Chelsea’s Richard Ward, or nationwide try Toni & Guy‘s Blow Dry Menu).
 But for those of us sadly without a weekly blow dry budget, a few clever tips and smart styling tools can help you achieve her style too.
 Read on to discover everything you need to care for, style and cover your greys like Kate.